ITDSystems/alvex-inform-policy-extension/README.md

 # alfresco-inform-policy-extension-repo v0.7

-An Alfresco 5.0 extension.
-This extension allows Alfresco to inform users about changes in related documents.
+This extension allows Alfresco 5 to inform users about changes in related documents.

 ## v0.7
 ### DONE